Quick install: Linux (CUPS and/or Samba)

 Some Linux distributions impose strict resource usage limits on user accounts (ulimit).
 The papercut account is a special account used for hosting an application and needs to be granted sufficient resource limits, such as the ability to open many files.
 On systemd Linux distributions, this limit is automatically configured so you do not need to do anything.
 For other distributions, the methods of setting user-level ulimit levels vary, however, the common solution is to add the following line to /etc/security/limits.conf:

 papercut - nofile 65535

 Many Linux distributions have strict default firewall policies.
-PaperCut NG/MF uses TCP ports 9191 (for HTTP) and ports 9192 (for HTTPS/SSLSecure Sockets Layer (SSL) is the standard security technology for establishing an encrypted link between a web server and a browser.
+PaperCut NG/MF uses TCP Ports 9191 (for HTTP), 9192 (for HTTPS/ SSLSecure Sockets Layer (SSL) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
 The protocol uses a third party, a Certificate Authority (CA), to identify one end or both end of the transactions.
 To be able to create an SSL connection a web server requires an SSL certificate.
 When you choose to activate SSL on your web server you will be prompted to complete a number of questions about the identity of your website and your company.
-Your web server then creates two cryptographic keys - a Private Key and a Public Key.) and these ports must be open.
+Your web server then creates two cryptographic keys - a Private Key and a Public Key.), 9193 (for Binary) and 9195 (for HTTPS/ SSL on supported devices) and these ports must be open.
 Take some time now to ensure these ports are open.
 Consult your distribution documentation for details on how to open firewall TCP ports.

 Step 3: Download and install PaperCut NG/MF